FILDNE: A Framework for Incremental Learning of Dynamic Networks Embeddings: Proposed

 \subsection{Missing embeddings: new and inactive nodes}

-A surpassing feature of our method differentiating it from others is its ability to producing up-to-date representation for newly introduced or partially inactive nodes.
-In the basic ICMEN algorithm, the way we establish the embedding for new or disappearing nodes is trivial.
-In such case at time $t$, we only have one out of two embeddings and Eq. \ref{eq:basic-icmen-whole} cannot be applied.
-For new nodes, there exists an appropriate embedding $F_{t-1, t}$ and then the combined embedding $\tilde{F}_{0, t}=F_{t-1, t}$.
-If a node suspended its activity in the second period, its embedding $\tilde{F}_{0, t}=F_{0, t-1}$.
+In the {\MethodNameBasic} algorithm, the way we establish the embedding for new or disappearing nodes is trivial.
+In such a case at time $t$, we only have one out of two embeddings, and Eq. \ref{eq:basic-icmen-combine} cannot be applied.
+For new (previously unseen) nodes $v$, we use the its embedding from the most recent snapshot as the estimated embedding, i.e. $\tilde{F}_{0, t}(v) = F^*_{t-1, t}(v)$.
+Contrary, if a node does not appear in most recent graph snapshot, we use its previously estimated embedding, i.e. $\tilde{F}_{0, t}(v) = F^*_{0, t-1}(v)$.

-For the generalized ICMEN method, the problem is more complex.
-The number of input embeddings $K'$ varies between 1 and $K$.
-If there are all embeddings available, we simply apply Eq. \ref{eq:generalized-icmen-combination} and if $K'=1$ the proceed the same as for the basic ICMEN approach.
-Otherwise, we take the estimated $\boldsymbol{\alpha}$ coefficients (see Sec. \ref{sec:dirichlet}) for all $K'$ available embeddings for a given node ($1 < K' < K$).
-Next, we normalize them, so that they sum up to 1.
-Then, we apply Eq. \ref{eq:generalized-icmen-combination} assuming that we only have $K'$ components.
+For the {\MethodNameGeneralized} method, the problem is more complex.
+The number of input embeddings $k'$ varies between $1$ and $k$.
+If there are all embeddings available, we simply apply Eq. \ref{eq:generalized-icmen-combination}, and if $k'=1$, then we proceed with the same idea as for the {\MethodNameBasic} approach.
+Otherwise, we take the estimated $\hat{\boldsymbol{\alpha}}$ coefficients (see Section \ref{sec:alpha_estimation}) corresponding to all $k'$ available embeddings for a given node.
+Next, we normalize those values, so that they sum up to $1$.
+Then, we apply Eq. \ref{eq:generalized-icmen-combination} assuming that we only have $k'$ components.

-\subsection{Complexity Analysis}
+\subsection{Complexity analysis}

-To estimate the time and memory complexity of our algorithm, we consider the scenario of a single incremental step, i.e. the moment when we have $n - 1$ past embeddings $F_{0,1}, F_{1,2}, ..., F_{n-2, n-1}$ and a new graph snapshot $G_{n-1, n}$ appears.
-We use a random walk based embedding algorithm (node2vec) and the generalized version of ICMEN.
-The steps required to get the new embedding estimate $\tilde{F}_{0, n}$ were presented in Fig. \ref{fig:icmen-process}.
-We denote $O_T(\cdot)$ and $O_S(\cdot)$ as the time and memory complexities, respectively.
-Analyzing each algorithm step separately, we get:
+To estimate the time and space complexity of our algorithm, we consider the scenario of a single incremental step, i.e. the moment when we have $k - 1$ past embeddings $[\tilde{F}_{0, t-k+1}, F^*_{t-k+2}, ..., F^*_{t-1}]^\intercal$ and a new graph snapshot $G_{t}$ appears.
+We use a random walk based embedding algorithm (Node2vec) and the {\MethodNameGeneralized} version.
+We denote $O_T(\cdot)$ and $O_S(\cdot)$ as the time and space complexities, respectively.
+Considering each algorithm step separately, we get: